InterDigitalInc/AdvantEDGE/docs/deploy.md

 - Guidance on deploying AdvantEDGE

 ## Overview
-AdvantEDGE can be deployed using [this](link missing) script.
+AdvantEDGE can be deployed using [this](../deploy.sh) script.

-Before proceeding, make sure AdventEDGE environment has been setup [(details)](setup.md)
+Before proceeding, make sure AdventEDGE environment has been [setup](setup.md)

-The script uses various Helm [charts](../charts) to deploy AdvantEDGE micro-services.
+The script uses [Helm](https://helm.sh/) charts to deploy AdvantEDGE micro-services; the charts are available [here](../charts).

-For help on script usage, type
+Script usage:
 ```
 deploy.sh
 ```

 ### Note
-> As per the Docker/Kubernetes workflow, prior to deployment, AdvantEDGE micro-services must be stored in a Docker registry.

-> This can be achieved either by using the DockerHub released images, by importing images in the local Docker registry or by building images from source (containerize in local registry).
+> As per the Docker/Kubernetes workflow, prior to deployment, AdvantEDGE micro-services must be stored in a Docker registry.<br/> This can be achieved either by using DockerHub released images, by importing images in the local Docker registry or by building images from source (*images in local registry*).